-Electrical Appliances export value in 2015 amounted to USD 22,619.93 million, a decrease of 3.67% compared with that of the same period last year with export to the EU, China and Japan decreased continuously.
-Exports to ASEAN and USA saw an increase when compared to that of last year from the improving economic situations in the respective regions.
-Key export products that experienced a decrease include air conditioner followed by the TV recorder, digital cameras, and video cameras.
-Changes in technology allowing for substitutes such as smart phones, tablets accounted for decreasing demands for digital cameras in USA, Japan, China and ASEAN.
-TV is the only major exports that saw an increased resulting from a 30% increase of sales to the USA compared to that of last year.
+Electrical Appliances export value in 2016 amounted to USD 22,571 million, an increase of 0.7% compared with that of the same period last year with export to the EU, China and Japan increased from economic situation.
+Exports to ASEAN and USA experienced a decrease continuously when compared to that of last year mainly from TV due to main export market was decreased which are Europe USA and ASEAN at 51.95% 43.28% and 22.86% respectively.
+Subordinately, from movie camera, digital camera/VDO which partly from changing technology allowing for substitutes such as smart phones, tablets accounted for decreasing demands for digital cameras in ASEAN, EU, China, USA and Japan.
+Air-conditioner is a major exports that saw an increased resulting in every markets especially China from a 40.29% increase of sales to the USA.
+Then, refrigeration was also increased in export volume to every markets when compared to that of last year.